 Music in the YouTube Audio Library is free to download.
 However, many tracks can only be used for videos uploaded to YouTube.

 Is SoundCloud music copyright free?

-Royalty Free Music - No Copyright Music is a SoundCloud channel that allows users to download copyright free music.
+Royalty Free Music - No Copyright Music is a SoundCloud channel that allows users to download copyright free music clips for video editing.
 However, most music uploaded to SoundCloud is not copyright free.
 Certain tracks may be listed under different Creative Commons licenses.
 These are usually free to download and use subject to the limitations of the particular license.

 How much of a song can you use for free?

 No matter whether you use one second of a track or the entire song, any use of copyrighted material without permission is considered copyright infringement.
 To avoid copyright claims on music, you will either need to get permission from the original artist or record label or use music that is royalty free or under a Creative Commons license.

 Can I use a song on Instagram?